 Through study that is practical, experiential, and global our curriculum encourages students to build a balanced foundation of executive leadership skills necessary to succeed in nonprofit visual and performing arts management.
 Management courses are situated in a core framework of classes devoted to understanding the place of arts in society, and designed to cultivate leadership and entrepreneurship in the arts.
-Our alumni are transforming, inspiring and empowering communities by providing access to, and advocating for the arts, as leaders in nonprofit performing and visual arts organizations.
+Our alumni are transforming, inspiring and empowering communities around the world by providing access to, and advocating for the arts, as leaders in nonprofit performing and visual arts organizations, cultural heritage sites and in multiple government and nonprofit agencies that support the arts.

 The Arts Management Program at George Mason University seeks to advance the management of all aspects of the arts.
 Our graduates, taught by some of this country’s most outstanding practicing managers, provide for the development and nurturing of artists, audiences, and communities.
-The Mason Arts Management Program, located in the Washington, D.C., metropolitan area, offers a MA in arts management, an undergraduate minor in arts management, and in partnership with the School of Theater, an accelerated MA in arts management/BA in theater.
+The Mason Arts Management Program, located in the Washington, D.C., metropolitan area, offers a 34 credit hour MA in arts management, an undergraduate minor in arts management, and an accelerated MA 4+1 option.
 The program responds to a growing demand for graduates who can manage and coordinate the arts, bridging the world of performing and visual arts with applied managerial skills.
-Prospective students who are interested in visiting campus to learn more about the program are encouraged to attend an information session or to make an appointment for a individual meeting by emailing [email protected]
+Prospective students who are interested in visiting campus to learn more about the program are encouraged to attend an information session (link: https://artsmanagement.gmu.edu/admissions/information-sessions) or to make an appointment for an individual meeting by [email protected].

 Arts Management Minor:

 The fields of visual and performing arts offer many career paths that rely on a strong foundation in one or more art forms and require specific knowledge and skills in administration and management.
-The minor in arts management is open to all CVPA majors as well as art history majors.
-All other students must complete 9 credits of arts-related course work to be eligible for this minor.
+The minor in arts management is open to all majors and requires 18 credits to complete

-The College of Visual and Performing Arts offers several options for our undergraduate students to start working on their master’s degree while they’re completing their bachelor’s.
+The Arts Management Program offers an intensive 4+1 program for interested undergraduate students to start working on their master’s degree while they’re completing their bachelor’s.
+This degree option allows you to combine your creative passion as an artist in music, theater, dance, or art with key arts management skills that will open more doors for your professional success post-graduation.
 Applicants receive a waiver of the graduate application fee and admitted students may obtain both a bachelor’s and a master’s degree after satisfactory completion of 144-150 credits (number of required credits depends on the degree program).
+The Accelerated MA option is open to all programs at Mason, please contact the Arts Management Program to learn more.

 Dual Arts Management and Art History – MA Program:

-This degree option is open both new students, and to students already enrolled in either the Arts Management MA program or Art History MA program.
+This degree option is open to new students, and to students already enrolled in either the Arts Management MA program or Art History MA program.

-Our program, which is aimed at students interested in nonprofit performing or visual arts management, places a strong emphasis on developing practical managerial skills in financial management, marketing, public relations, governance, and development, through both classroom study and experiential learning.
+Our program, which is aimed at students interested in nonprofit performing or visual arts management, cultural heritage, and agencies and associations, places a strong emphasis on developing practical managerial skills in financial management, marketing, public relations, governance, fundraising and development, through both classroom study and experiential learning.
 Management courses are situated in a core framework of classes devoted to understanding the place of arts in society, and designed to foster leadership and entrepreneurship in the arts.
-Internships are an integral part of the arts management student experience at Mason, and provide an opportunity to delve deeply into an area of arts management, while gaining professional experience through meaningful work.
+Internships are an integral part of the arts management student experience at Mason and provide an opportunity to delve deeply into a specific focus area of arts management, while gaining professional experience through meaningful work.
 Too see a list of where our students have interned visit: http://artsmanagement.gmu.edu/internships/

 Core Course Work: